jgm/pandoc/doc/lua-filters.md

 be called for each corresponding element in the document, getting the respective element as input.

+The return of a filter function must one of the following:

+-   nil: this means that the object should remain unchanged.
+-   a pandoc object: this must be of the same type as the input and will replace the original object.
+-   a list of pandoc objects: these will replace the original object; the list is merged with the neighbors of the orignal objects (spliced into the list the original object belongs to); returning an empty list deletes the object.

-The element function's output must be an element of the same type as the input.
-This means a filter function acting on an inline element must return an inline, and a block element must remain a block element after filter application.
+The function's output must result in an element of the same type as the input.
+This means a filter function acting on an inline element must return either nil, an inline, or a list of inlines, and a function filtering a block element must return one of nil, a block, or a list of block elements.
 Pandoc will throw an error if this condition is violated.

 If there is no function matching the element's node type, then the filtering system will look for a more general fallback